edgedb/edgedb/docs/edgeql/sdl/scalars.rst

 Description
 -----------

+This declaration defines a new object type with the following options:

+:eql:synopsis:`abstract`
+    If specified, the created scalar type will be *abstract*.

+:eql:synopsis:`<TypeName>`
+    The name (optionally module-qualified) of the new scalar type.

+:eql:synopsis:`extending <supertype>`
+    Optional clause specifying the *supertype* of the new type.

+    If :eql:synopsis:`<supertype>` is an
+    :eql:type:`enumerated type <std::enum>` declaration then
+    an enumerated scalar type is defined.

+    Use of ``extending`` creates a persistent type relationship between the new subtype and its supertype(s).
+Schema modifications to the supertype(s) propagate to the subtype.

-The core of the declaration is identical to :eql:stmt:`CREATE SCALAR TYPE`, while the valid SDL sub-declarations are listed below:
+The valid SDL sub-declarations are listed below:

 :sdl:synopsis:`<annotation-declarations>`
     Set scalar type :ref:`annotation <ref_eql_sdl_annotations>`